 If an LOA expires (extends beyond one year), you must apply for readmission through the Office of Admissions.
-Be aware that this situation may impact your academic class standing and graduation requirements.
+It is important to understand that if the LOA expires, former students will have a difficult time gaining readmission.
+Our stringent academic requirements, specialized training and enrollment limits cause scheduling issues that impact many areas, including the advancement of enrolled students who are successfully progressing through their program of study.
 Contact the Director of Admissions for further details.

 Returning students must register with the Registrar's office.
-In order to do so, they must be accepted, paid their deposit and have completed and submitted the re-enrollment form with required signatures to the Registrar's office.
+In order to do so, they must be accepted, pay their deposit and have completed and submitted the re-enrollment form with required signatures to the Registrar's office.
 The following dates apply: